cloudmesh/classes/_sources/lesson/doc/report.rst.txt

 Although we provide **trivial** but detailed report format requirements, we observed over the years that some students still asked us can I make my report shorter, or can i use a different format?
-The answer to these question is **no**.
-Furthermore, we observed that the same students than went ahead and played with the formating and introduced empty lines, increased tables or figures, or worse the fontsize to circumvent the page limit requirement.
+The answer to these questions is **no**.
+Furthermore, we observed that the same students than went ahead and played with the formating and introduced empty lines, increased tables or figures, or worse modified the fontsize to circumvent the page limit requirement.

 Thus we have adopted a much simpler approach that is easy to summarize

-1. We provide you with a **high quality** report template format that you must not change used by millions of researchers.
+1. We provide you with a **high quality** report template format that you must not change and is used by millions of researchers.
 2. All references must be managed with jabref as reference management tool and must be provided in addition to the document.
 3. If your document does not follow the format or we find that you